-1-DHEA (aka 1-Androsterone or 1-Andro), is one of the brash, bold, and proud new types of 1-testosterone to hit the market.
+1-DHEA (aka 1-Androsterone or 1-Andro) is one of the brash, bold, and proud new types of 1-testosterones to hit the market.
 For those of you who remember the halcyon days of prohormones wherein steroid formulas that were never mass produced, or methylated versions of popular steroids were marketed (wrongly, but marketed nevertheless) as prohormones, 1-testosterone was one of the best.
-1-test was never marketed by pharmaceutical companies, but it and its methylated version got rave reviews in the bodybuilding world before it was pulled on the market, and some reviewers actually preferred it to darkside “supplements” like dianabol and anadrol.
+1-test was never marketed by pharmaceutical companies, but it and its methylated version got rave reviews in the bodybuilding world before it was pulled on the market, and some reviewers preferred it to dark side “supplements” like dianabol and anadrol.
 1-test was yanked off the market in 2005 and scheduled alongside other designer steroids, but its precursor was not, as it was naturally occurring and downright awesome.

 Rounding out the formula is a common remedy for erectile dysfunction in traditional African medicine, fadogia agrestris.
 Fadogia’s effects are dose dependent, with a dose dependent increase in serum testosterone.
 According to a study done on rats, lifters with a bodyweight between 150 and 200 pounds should see a 2-fold increase in their testosterone levels after five days of use (Yukubu).
 A nice and not unexpected side effect of this increase is a dramatic increase in libido and erectile function, which is a cool validation of its traditional use.

 Frankly, the worst thing that can happen with Chemical One is that you do not take it.
 The results it provides are borderline miraculous, the drawbacks are nearly nonexistent, and it’s legal and easy to get.